deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/password-hashing.md

 }
 ```

 Once this is done, you can use the process engine configuration to plug in the custom implementation by the setting the `passwordEncryptor` property to your custom implementation, e.g., `MyPasswordEncryptor`.
-See [Process Engine Bootstrapping](../process-engine-bootstrapping) on where you have to set the property for your Flowave environment.
+See [Process Engine Bootstrapping](../process-engine-bootstrapping) on where you have to set the property for your Fluxnova environment.

-Note that, even if you have already users created with passwords hashed by other algorithms, e.g., old custom algorithms or the Flowave default hash algorithm `SHA-512`, they can still automatically be resolved by the engine although you have added your custom algorithm afterwards.
+Note that, even if you have already users created with passwords hashed by other algorithms, e.g., old custom algorithms or the Fluxnova default hash algorithm `SHA-512`, they can still automatically be resolved by the engine although you have added your custom algorithm afterwards.
 The property `customPasswordChecker` is a list of hashing algorithms to be used to check (older) passwords.
-The Flowave default hashing algorithms are automatically added, so please only add your previous custom `passwordEncryptor` implementation to that list.
+The Fluxnova default hashing algorithms are automatically added, so please only add your previous custom `passwordEncryptor` implementation to that list.

 {{< note title="Heads Up!" class="info" >}}